Primary

 Keep your hips elevated—the moment they drop, hamstring tension decreases.
 Slide your heels slowly in both directions for maximum time under tension.
 Use towels on hardwood floors or furniture sliders on carpet.

-Want Slider Leg Curl in your program?
+See where Slider Leg Curl fits in your weekly plan

 Lie on back with heels on sliders or towels.